 - Transparency: The project has mechanisms that allow people to access information regarding the initiative.

-- Replicability: Project has been replicated in other geographies.
+- Replication: Project has been replicated in other geographies.